Eros International

-Eros International Media Ltd (also known as Eros India) is an Indian motion picture production and distribution company, based and originated in Mumbai, India.
+Eros International Media Ltd. (also known as Eros India) is an Indian motion picture production and distribution company, based and originated in Mumbai, India.
 Founded by Arjan Lulla in 1977, it is one of the leading production and distribution companies in India.
 Currently, his sons Kishore Lulla and Sunil Lulla manage the company.
-It is a subsidiary of Eros Media World, formed in 2020.
+It is a subsidiary of Eros Media World, formed in 2020, which was formerly known as Eros International Plc and subsequently ErosSTX Global.

 Eros co-produces, acquires and distributes Indian films in multiple formats worldwide, including theatrical, television syndication and digital platforms.

 Eros has over 12,000 films in its library which include Hindi, Tamil, Telugu and other regional language films.

 History

 In 1977, Arjan Lulla started the company.
-In 1981, he founded the company Jupitar Enterprise with Mr. Kishore Lulla and Ms. Bhagibhai Lulla.
+In 1981, he founded the company Jupiter Enterprise with Mr. Kishore Lulla and Ms. Bhagibhai Lulla.
 On 19 August 1994 Rishima International Pvt Ltd was founded.
 It was a private limited company.
 Through its subsidiary "Eros International Films", the company produced and distributed films.
 On 1 April 1999, the company acquired the entire Jupiter Enterprise.
 Their first jointly produced film was Waqt (2005).
 On 25 July 2000, the name was changed to Eros Multimedia Private Limited.
 The name was again changed to Eros International Pvt Ltd on 20 November 2008.
 On 16 September 2009, the company was converted into a public limited company and on 18 November, the name was changed to the present name Eros International Media Ltd. In 2010, Eros International Media Limited was listed on the Bombay Stock Exchange (BSE) and National Stock Exchange (NSE) in India.
 The name Eros was chosen after the Greek god of love.